Sophia Flörsch: Formula 4

-Sophia Flörsch racing at Sachsenring in ADAC Formula 4 in 2016.
+Flörsch racing at Sachsenring in ADAC Formula 4 in 2016.

 In 2016, Flörsch signed with Motopark to drive in the ADAC Formula 4 championship.
 Her car for the season was Car #99, which she called Hugo.
 In her debut race, she became the first female to score points in an ADAC Formula 4 race.
 She almost achieved her first single-seater podium in only her third race; after being hit by another car in the closing laps of the race she recovered to fifth.
 Her first fastest lap of the season came at race 3 in Zandvoort, in a race halted by poor weather conditions.

-The following year she raced for ADAC Berlin-Brandenburg in a pink BWT-sponsored car.
+The following year, Flörsch raced for ADAC Berlin-Brandenburg in a pink BWT-sponsored car.
 She got her first podium finish at the Sachsenring, a feat she repeated at Hockenheim, where she also took two fastest laps.

 FIA Formula 3 European Championship

 2018

-On 13 March 2018, Flörsch participated in her first FIA Formula 3 European Championship test, driving a Van Amersfoort Racing car.
-On 6 July 2018, it was announced that she would join Van Amersfoort Racing beginning with the round at Circuit Zandvoort a week later.
-She finished 22nd in the standings, her sole point coming at the Red Bull Ring.
+On 13 March 2018, Flörsch participated in her first FIA Formula 3 European Championship test, driving a Van Amersfoort Racing car at Portimão.
+On 6 July 2018, it was announced that she would join Van Amersfoort Racing beginning with round four at Circuit Zandvoort a week later.
+After suffering a steering failure while running 7th at the Nürburgring, Flörsch scored her first point with 10th at the Red Bull Ring.

 2018 Macau Grand Prix

 From 15 to 18 November 2018, Flörsch participated in the Formula 3 World Cup at the 2018 Macau Grand Prix.
-During the main race, on lap four, she made contact with fellow driver Jehan Daruvala, who was reportedly slowing for erroneously displayed yellow flags on the straight between Mandarin Corner (Turn 2) and Lisboa Bend (Turn 3).
-This caused a front left suspension failure, catapulting her car into Lisboa Bend sideways at high speed, launching off Sho Tsuboi's car, through the catch fencing and smashing into a photographers' bunker, before landing back onto the wheels.
+During the main race, on lap four, she made contact with fellow driver Jehan Daruvala, who was reportedly slowing for erroneously-displayed yellow flags on the straight between Mandarin Corner (Turn 2) and Lisboa Bend (Turn 3).
+This caused a front left suspension failure, catapulting her car into Lisboa Bend sideways at high speed, launching off Sho Tsuboi's car, through the catch fencing and smashing into a photographers' bunker, before landing back onto its wheels.
 Flörsch was reported as conscious post crash and was hospitalised along with Tsuboi, two photographers, and a marshal.
-She was later diagnosed with a spinal fracture, for which she underwent surgery lasting almost ten hours the following day, subsequently reported as successful with "no fear of paralysis", by her race team owner and team principal, Frits van Amersfoort.
+She was later diagnosed with a spinal fracture, for which she underwent surgery lasting almost ten hours the following day — subsequently reported as successful with "no fear of paralysis" by VAR team owner and team principal, Frits van Amersfoort.